Table of Content

 Appalachian-style cuisines.
 Photo: Virginia

-The rustic beauty of the mountain regions – Blue Ridge Highlands and Heart of Appalachia – attracted settlers from England, Scotland, Germany, Hungary, and Italy who reinterpreted generations-old recipes using crops from their new found land.
+Attracted by the rugged beauty of the Blue Ridge Highlands and the Heart of Appalachia, settlers from the United Kingdom, Scotland, Germany, Hungary, and Italy reimagined traditional dishes using the foods they had grown in their new home.

 5.Country ham biscuits